mrexodia/mrexodia.github.io/_posts/30-05-2016-Github-Gpg.md

 Hello everyone,

 Today I saw [this broadcast](https://github.com/blog/2144-gpg-signature-verification) on [Github](https://github.com) which states that GPG signature verification was added to Github.
-It took me a bit of searching before I got it to work from both the command line and [Git Extensions](https://gitextensions.github.io) so this will be a guide explaining how I did it.
+It took me a bit of searching before I got it to work from both the command line and [Git Extensions](https://gitextensions.github.io) so in this guide I will explain how I did it.

 ## Installing Git (Extensions)

 The first thing to install is the latest (v2.0.0+) version of [Git for Windows](https://git-for-windows.github.io).

 After will have to install [Git Extensions](https://github.com/gitextensions/gitextensions/releases).
-Make sure to select the `-SetupComplete` but **do not** install MsysGit from there since you already installed a new version.
+Make sure to select the `-SetupComplete` but **do not** install MsysGit from there since you already installed a newer version.

 Make sure you configure Git (Extensions) correctly so your identity is in sync with your Github email/username.